hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 they feed from you, they become alive!
 Creating an universe, watching it grow and most importantly, keeping it alive, is an exhausting task.
 I'm afraid of never be able to finish it.

-The problem with this whole good/bad thing is that chaos is not evil any more then order is good.
-Balance between chaos and order is necessary.
-With no chaos nothing would ever change or be created.
-Without order nothing could ever thrive once it is created.

 Would I risk destroying your world as well as the other worlds I have touched my imagination, and drawn from?
 Would you risk it all?